medly/norm/docs/how-norm-works.md

 - Adds extentions on these interfaces to be able to execute query/command, map result to a list, execute batch commands and queries etc.

-## Putting it to Use
+## Putting it to use

+This example requires to have a PostgreSQL server running (preferably locally)

-#### 1. Set up the schema
+### 1. Set up the schema

-Start a postgres server locally.
-Create schema and tables needed for your application or repository.
+Create the schema and tables needed for your application or repository.

 > It is highly recommended to manage the database schema migrations (DDL statements) with a tool like Liquibase or Flyway.